picselliahq/picsellia-end-to-end-project/README.md

 ## Setup a virtual environment

-In order to isolate the dependencies used in this project, we recommend setting up a Python virtual environment to run this project.
+In order to isolate the dependencies used in this project, setting up a Python virtual environment to run this projects recommended.

-Run the following command in your project folder:
+Run the following commands in your project folder:

 ```shell
 cd project_folder